yl2342/ytsp25/README.md

 ## Testing

-The MVP release has basic functionality testing implemented.
-Enhanced testing coverage will be added in alpha and beta releases.
+Comprehensive testing is currently under development.
+It is expected to be added in the final version.
 ---

 ## Troubleshooting